edwardcrompton/rpi-temp/README.md

 Based on https://hands-on.cloud/python-google-sheets-api/?utm_content=cmp-true
 which also describes how to get up the Google API for this to work.

-### Plugins
+### Plugin modules
-Additional modules can be added to the plugins directory to provide different persistence and datapoint functionality.
+Additional modules can be added to provide different persistence and datapoint functionality.
 Just change the values of PERSISTENCEMOD and DATAPOINTMOD to contain the name of the module.

 Datapoint modules must implement a function called write().
-Persistence plugins must implement a function called get().
+Persistence modules must implement a function called get().